 - If you’re using a fresh ear of corn, bust out your bundt or tube pan.
 Use the middle hole to hold the ear in place, then slice the kernels off.
 The surrounding pan will catch all (or at least most) of the kernels, keeping your kitchen tidier.

-I could wax poetic about this tender, delicious, DF & GF cornbread for what feels like forever.
+I could go on and on about this tender, delicious, gluten free dairy free cornbread recipe for what feels like forever.
 It goes perfectly with:

 - Soups, stews, and chili